CPC or Cost Per Click is a marketing model that charges you only for performance,…

-Reducing your AdWords cost per click (CPC) has many benefits.
+Reducing your Google Ads cost per click (CPC) has many benefits.
 This includes a reduction in the monthly total spend in your campaigns and an increase in traffic if your budget is limited.

 However it has a few drawbacks like a drop in Ad position and a lower click through rate.
 This is especially true when competition is high and there are many advertisers trying to get top positions.